Menu

 Rebecca Taylor Rebecca Taylor is a Member at Large.
 She is also the President of the St. Louis English Country Dancers, and has been dancing in the style of Jane Austen for more than twenty-five years.
 Rebecca holds a Ph.D. in English literature from Washington University in St. Louis.
 Her dissertation is entitled Robinson Crusoe and the Reproduction of Singleness in England’s Long Eighteenth Century.
 Rebecca recently retired from Clayton High School after nineteen years of joyfully teaching Clayton’s wonderful teenagers.
 She delights in dancing with Dance Discovery’s lovely troupe.

-Dr. John Ramsay Dr. John M. Ramsay is our Artistic Director Emeritus.
+Dr. John Ramsay Dr. John M. Ramsay (1930-2024) was our founder.
 He began dancing as a member of the Berea College Country Dancers in 1947.
 He returned to the College in 1973 as Director of Recreation Extension and took his troupe of college students on eight international tours.
 He directed the internationally respected Berea College Christmas Country Dance School for more than two decades, has led workshops for the Sonnek Society, Orff teachers, 4-H groups, Headstart teachers and many, many more.
 His PhD is in Animal Breeding and he has called himself a "dancing dairyman."
 Since retiring, he and his wife moved to St. Louis and have been popular dance leaders among home school groups.